pantheon-systems/documentation/source/content/autopilot.md

 ![A gif showing Autopilot visual regression testing](../images/dashboard/vrt.gif)

-Autopilot on Pantheon:
+Pantheon's Autopilot:

-- automatically detects when new updates are available,
+- Automatically detects when new updates are available
-- performs the updates in an isolated Multidev environment,
+- Performs the updates in an isolated Multidev environment
-- tests the updates with automated visual regression testing,
+- Tests the updates with automated visual regression testing
-- optionally deploys the updates.
+- Optionally deploys the updates

 ## Acceptable Change

 Autopilot allows you to configure a threshold of acceptable change, so small expected changes don't trigger false positives.
 This is useful for common changes like:

-- Random Testimonials
+- Randomized testimonials feeds
 - Sliders
-- Social (Twitter, Facebook, Pinterest) feeds
+- Social (Twitter, Facebook, Pinterest, etc.) feeds
 - Advertising

 Autopilot has AI to detect autoplay videos and reset frames for consistent screenshots, to avoid false positives.
 Additional DOM element exclusion is in active development.

 ## Successful Tests

-Autopilot updates and visually tests on a [Multidev](/multidev) copy of your site so it can detect issues before applying them.
+Autopilot updates and visually tests a copy of your site on a [Multidev](/multidev) so it can detect issues before applying them.
 If you’re not comfortable with Autopilot deploying all the way to the Live environment, you can have Autopilot only deploy updates to Dev or Test and stop.
 You can proceed with other manual or automated QA processes, and deploy from the Test to Live environment when ready.

 ## Failing Tests